 - For an herbaceous beef stew, try Darcie Kent Vineyards Cabernet Franc (2015).
 This Cabernet Franc comes from the San Francisco Bay region and is a balanced blend of dark plums, brighter cherries, and overall fruity flavor, but with tannins that are structured and tree bark for a more earthy note.

 - Looking for a crowd pleaser?
-Try Luc Pirlet Cabernet Sauvignon.
+Try Luc Piriet Cabernet Sauvignon.
 This wine will work with most beef stews, but especially for slightly sweeter, tomato-based stews.
 Dark cherries with cocoa work well with tomatoes, while the long velvety finish matches the body of the stew itself.
-Present tannins pair well with chuck beef.
+Present tannis pair well with chuck beef.

 It is not absolutely necessary to brown the cut of meat you are gonna use for your stew, but it is definitely worth the effort.
 This step will seal the meat and the caramelized surface will add a deep and rich flavor.